 Don’t buy a football jersey, buy football tickets!
-Instead of giving her the CD (or iTunes album), take her to the show.
+Instead of giving her the iTunes album, take her to the show.
 Mom says she wants a sweater?
-Take her out to lunch and to the mall afterwards.
+Take her out to lunch and to the mall afterward.
 I’ll bet she’ll be happier with the lunch date, whether she goes home with a sweater or not.

 I’ve taken this tactic and applied it to gift giving the last several years with resounding success.
 No one’s been left wondering what to do with yet another pair of HomeTeam undies.
 I’ve done my best not to stick anyone with next year’s white elephant gift.